Konica Minolta Maxxum 7D: Firmware issues

 The factory firmware that the 7Ds initially shipped with (version 1.00) included a few performance related camera issues which affected initial reviews.
-The next build of firmware (version 1.10) gave such a great improvement in camera performance that DPReview revised their initial review of the 7D to retract a couple of the main negative points, citing true USB 2.0 speeds up to 25Mbit/s (up from 7.5Mbit/s), blinking highlights in the camera's built-in playback mode, the addition of a remote storage function in the transfer modes, and faster times when writing to the CF memory cards.
+The next build of firmware (version 1.10) gave such a great improvement in camera performance that DPReview revised their initial review of the 7D to retract a couple of the main negative points, citing true USB 2.0 speeds up to 25 Mbit/s (up from 7.5 Mbit/s), blinking highlights in the camera's built-in playback mode, the addition of a remote storage function in the transfer modes, and faster times when writing to the CF memory cards.

 Other problems

 It did have one problem which appeared to afflict all of the 7Ds at one point in their working lives: the development of "first frame black" aka "error 58" in which after a period of not being used, the first frame turned up dark.
 Sony for a while fixed this problem, and so did some private camera shops, however the parts which caused the problem are no longer available.
 First Frame Blank is often a simple process of turning off and back on, though it can lead to blank frames all the time.
 Another significant problem is misalignment of the sensor, where the sensor is stuck at one of the positions it can take up to counteract camera shake or it fails completely often due to one of the piezo actuators which 'shake' the sensor.
 There is a chugging sound and no picture can be taken.
 Repairs for this are prohibitive but are still available at a few specialist centers.